accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 It's likely that we'll cover your points through the course content.
 If not, we should have some buffer time available to address anything else.

-_Aims for slide_

-- Address any latent concerns that the course won't be relevant to the learner
-- Ensure that the content and delivery can be tweaked to meet the learners' needs

 </details>